pipetail/terraform/README.md

 ## tflint

 ## checkov
+[Checkov]() is an amazing tool to lint terraform (and other) resources, we use the non-official pre-commit hook by antonbabenko

 ## direnv
 .envrc in every folder using includes + correct AWS_PROFILE

 ## tfenv
+We use [tfenv](https://github.com/tfutils/tfenv) to manage multiple terraform versions on our local workstations.

 ## shellcheck
 What kind of infra would be it if it's not sprinkled with some shell scripts?